 What is the purpose of the Muslim Community Reference Group?

 This group will help to ensure the Royal Commission process builds in appropriate and accessible opportunities for Muslim communities to take part in the inquiry.
+You can read more about the Reference Group here.

 What criteria has been used to decide the membership of the Muslim Community Reference Group?